mixxxdj/manual/source/hardware/controllers/gemini_g4v.rst

 Pads will be lit up if they have a track loaded.
 Each deck control 8 samples, deck 1 controls samples 1 to 8, deck 2 controls samples 9 to 16, an so on.

-The :hwlabel:`Sample Volume` knobs control the volume for all the samples.
+The :hwlabel:`SAMPLE VOL` knobs control the volume for all the samples.

 Auto Loop Mode
 ^^^^^^^^^^^^^^